GTM AI Context Starts with a Data Foundation

 Syncing Gong transcripts to Salesforce just puts raw data in another place.
 You still don't have causality.
 You still don't have patterns.
 And enterprise GTM scale breaks any context window.

-ZoomInfo's GTM AI is a context graph that stores relationships and patterns over time:
+ZoomInfo's GTM Context Graph stores relationships and patterns over time:

 Sarah (Procurement) → entered deal at Stage 3 → unusual timing → pattern: new-to-role behavior → implication: expect aggressive negotiation → recommended action: anchor on value, engage champion to advocate internally.